IrfaanKhalid/cs1101-bonus-lectures/README.md

 ## Introduction
 ### High-Level Goals
 + Understand some fundamental concepts related to software development
-+ Correct some common mistakes we've noticed grading
++ Correct some common mistakes we've noticed this semester
++ Discuss what constitutes good code style
 + Explore how IntelliJ (and similar IDEs) can make your life easier
 + Learn how to effectively debug

 ### Reminders
-+ Make sure you submit your ```debugExample.java``` file on Blackboard by 7:05p to receive extra credit!
++ Make sure you submit your ```example.java``` file on Blackboard by 7:05p to receive extra credit!

-## Advice for Computer Science
+## Advice for Your Computer Science Classes
 + It's supposed to be hard!
 Frustration is okay, normal, and should be welcomed as a motivator.
   + The payoff when you actually work through a difficult bug is immensely rewarding.
 + As developers, it's critical to meet specifications to the dot.